sarim/Avrodroid/README.md

 0. (Important) Make v8 with snapshot support
 0. (Important) Fix android build script to generate libraries*cc files.
 They are generated using some python based script.
 (Now i'm just coping them from normal make)
 0. (Easy) Need to add stlport and v8 as git submodule.
+0. (Massive) Implement all functions of a input method.

 If you are a android + unix + c geek, maybe help with these ? ^_^